zhanglj37/blcfa/README.md

 ```

-### EX2: Explore the model structure by using lasso method to detect significant loadings.
+### EX2: Explore the Model Structure by Using Lasso Method to Detect Significant Loadings.

 ```r
 NZ=3